The History Of The White Lady.

 - Use sugar to stabilize the foam from collapsing and to form smaller bubbles.

-cocktail with egg whites are some of the most elegant and sublime cocktails but they are not the easiest to make.
-Eventually you can get to a point where you can make them correctly and consistently but it can take a while and many failed attempts.
-Hopefully the tips I gave help shorten that journey.
-Also theres a lot of tips and tricks out there for making eggs foam and I tried to keep mine reasonable and realistic, but see what works for you.
-I’ve been doing this for a long time and still I have the occasional one that doesn’t foam up well, even though I make them all the exact same.
-Its just the nature of the egg sometimes and I just accept it and make it again.
+Cocktails with egg whites are some of the most elegant and sublime cocktails, but they are not the easiest to make.
+Eventually, you can get to a point where you can make them correctly and consistently, but it can take a while and many failed attempts.
+Hopefully, the tips I gave help shorten that journey.
+Also, there are many tips and tricks for shaking egg foam out there, and I tried to keep mine reasonable and realistic, but see what works for you.
+I’ve been doing this for a long time, and still, I have the occasional one that doesn’t foam up well, even though I make them all the same.
+It’s just the nature of the egg sometimes, and I accept it and make it again.